How much are tickets and where can I buy them?

 All tickets include free standard camping for 1, 2 or 3 nights.
 Pricing and further ticket info can be found here.

 Lindisfarne Festival operates a tiered ticketing system.
 This means that our ticket prices start cheaper and increase as we near closer to the actual event, so the earlier you book, the bigger the discount you will get.
 Other than the price you pay, there is absolutely no difference to the ticket you receive, no matter what tier you purchase your ticket at.
 We have a set allocation of tickets for each pricing tier.
 Once the set allocation of tickets has sold out we progress onto the next tier and the price increases.

 When & how will I receive my tickets?

 ALL TICKETS WILL BE SENT AS E-TICKETS VIA EMAIL.

-All tickets purchased via our payment plan option that have been paid in full will be issued between 1st - 10th August 2018.
+All tickets purchased via our payment plan option (available from November 2018) that have been paid in full will be issued between 1st - 10th August 2019.
 Any outstanding balances will be requested and must be paid in full before tickets can be issued.

 Can I pay for my ticket in instalments?

 Single day tickets are available for the Saturday only.
 Optional camping is included free of charge.

 Can I bring a caravan / campervan?

 Campervans and live in vehicles (including caravans up to 5 metres in length) are permitted.
 Please note that as we are in a remote area we can not provide any amenities for your motor vehicle other than the required space within the camping area.
 Vehicles require a valid permit for the duration of your stay.
 Vehicle passes will be on sale early 2019.